-- TRS and its actuary have been critical of the statutory funding method.
-In TRS' June 30, 2015 Actuarial Valuation Report, TRS' actuary comments that the statutory funding method does not meet Actuarial Standards of Practice.
+- In TRS' June 30, 2016 Actuarial Valuation Report, TRS' actuary recommends an actuarial funding method that targets 100% funding where payments at least cover interest on the unfunded actuarial accrued liability and a portion of the principal balance.
 With support of the TRS Board, TRS' actuary reports on an alternative funding method that they consider representative of generally accepted actuarial methods and refers to this method as Actuarial Math 2.0.
-This method uses the Entry Age Normal method and amortizes the unfunded liability over 20 years.
-Cheiron concurred with TRS' actuary's recommendations and demonstration of an alternative funding approach and agreed that it conforms to a goal of full funding within a reasonable time period and is in accordance with generally accepted actuarial practices. - In SURS' June 30, 2015 Actuarial Valuation Report, SURS' actuary comments that the Statutory funding policy defers funding for these benefits into the future and places a higher burden on future generations of taxpayers.
-They recommend a funding policy which would contribute the normal cost plus a closed 29 year amortization of the unfunded accrued liability as a level percentage of capped payroll. - In the actuarial valuations for SERS, GARS, and JRS, the actuary advises "strengthening the current statutory funding policy" and provides the following examples: - o Increasing the 90 percent funding target; - o Reducing the projection period needed to reach 90 percent funding;

-- Separating the financing of benefits for members hired before and after December 31, 2010; and - Changing to an Actuarial Determined Contribution based funding approach with an appropriate amortization policy for each respective tiered benefit structure.
+This method uses the Entry Age Normal method and amortizes the unfunded liability over 20 years. - In SURS' June 30, 2016 Actuarial Valuation Report, SURS' actuary comments that the Statutory funding method generates a contribution that is less than a reasonable actuarially determined contribution.
+They recommend a funding policy which would use the Entry Age Normal method and contribute the normal cost plus an amortization of the unfunded accrued liability over a closed period of no less than 15 years and no more than 28 years to attain 100 percent funding by 2045. - In the June 30, 2016 actuarial valuations for SERS, GARS, and JRS, the actuary advises "strengthening the current statutory funding policy" and provides the following examples: - o Increasing the 90 percent funding target to 100 percent; - o Reducing the projection period needed to reach the funding target; - Separating the financing of benefits for members hired before and after December 31, 2010; and - Changing to an Actuarial Determined Contribution based funding approach with an appropriate amortization policy for each respective tiered benefit structure.

+Cheiron concurred with recommendations of the systems' actuaries.
 Cheiron concluded that the Pension Code funding method does not meet generally acceptable actuarial principles because the systems are not targeted to be funded to 100 percent and the funding of the System is significantly deferred into the future.
+Cheiron recommended that the funding method be changed to at least fully fund future plan benefit accruals to avoid continued systematic underfunding of the systems.
 Continuing the practice of underfunding future accruals increases the risk of the systems becoming unsustainable.

-Based on the systems' 2015 actuarial valuation reports, the funded ratio of the systems ranged from 43.3 percent (SURS) to 16.0 percent (GARS) based on the actuarial value of assets as a ratio to the actuarial liability.
+Based on the systems' 2016 actuarial valuation reports, the funded ratio of the systems ranged from 43.3 percent (SURS) to 14.0 percent (GARS) based on the actuarial value of assets as a ratio to the actuarial liability.
 Cheiron has concerns about the solvency of the systems if there is a significant market downturn.

 Cheiron recommended stress testing be done or be expanded to demonstrate the likelihood there will be sufficient assets to pay benefits if there is a significant market downturn.
-The stress testing should be included within the valuation report and include a detailed explanation of the implications that volatile investment returns and other stressors (e.g., membership declines, lower salary growth) would have on the systems.
-This should include an analysis and discussion of the impact on the annual contribution requirement of the alternative scenarios tested.
+The stress testing should be included within the valuation report and include a thorough explanation of the implications that volatile investment returns and other stressors (e.g., membership declines, lower salary growth) can have on future State costs.
+In particular, the tests should demonstrate whether or not there is a potential for unsustainable costs during the statutory funding period.
+The reason Cheiron recommends such stress testing be included in the valuation report is because that is the report that most stakeholders of the plans look to for assessing the plans' financial conditions.
+Supplemental reports may not be publicly identified and therefore not readily accessible.